mistermicheels/learning-notes/javascript/Object-prototypes-classes.md

+---
+tree_title: Object prototypes and classes
+---

-# Object prototypes and classes
+# Object prototypes and classes (JavaScript)

 See: